Mike Pejic: Later career

 He went on to be the regional director for the North East FA and has coached such stars as Jermain Defoe, Aaron Lennon and Stewart Downing.
 He then taught FA coaching courses at NWHC in Nuneaton.
 In 1999, he managed Malaysian side Selangor FA.
 He also coached in Zimbabwe and Kuwait.
 In February 2007, he became Head of Youth Coaching at Championship side Plymouth Argyle.
 In June 2010 he left Argyle to take up a similar position at Ipswich Town.
 On 14 November 2010, Pejic was suspended from his coaching role at Ipswich Town after allegations of bullying.

 Taekwondo career

-He took up the martial art of taekwondo at the age of 62 and earned a place in the national team for the over 60 age group.
+He took up the martial art of taekwondo at 62 and earned a place in the national team for the over-60 age group.

 In April 2019, he became the over 65's Taekwondo European champion after winning the gold medal in Antalya, Turkey.

 Personal life

 Pejic married in December 1970 and again in April 1991.
 He married his third wife, Marilyn – younger sister of singer Jackie Trent, in August 2017.
 His younger brother, Mel, played for Stoke City, Hereford United and Wrexham.
 Shaun Pejic, the son of Mel and nephew of Mike, was in the Wales under-21 team.
-Pejic worked as a co-commentator on Stoke City matches for local radio station for Signal 1.
+Pejic worked as a co-commentator on Stoke City matches for a local radio station, Signal 1.
 He also writes a column about Stoke in the Saturday edition of The Sentinel.